 Therefore, the entire process of maintaining proper tuning and maintaining continuous signal acquisition during satellite communications while in an LEO satellite pass is perhaps a bit more complex and requires proper operator skills and tools at the ground station.
 Moreover, one must not forget that while working a mode like SSB, any drift of the relative carrier frequency while in QSO, unless continually and dynamically compensated, could lead to utter disaster.
 A few tens of a few hundred hertz of ongoing frequency tuning drift away from the virtual frequency position in a suppressed carrier SSB may make it quite hard to comprehend what is being spoken.

-FM Cross-band RepeaterThe FM repeater based LEO satellites takes away most of the difficulties cited above in relation to the linear transponder variety of satellites.
-That is the reason why we find that the FM repeater type satellites have become very popular over the years for amateur radio satellite use.
+FM Cross-band RepeaterThe FM repeater-based LEO satellites take away most of the difficulties cited above in relation to the linear transponder variety of satellites.
+That is the reason why we find that the FM repeater-type satellites have become very popular over the years for amateur radio satellite use.
 Not much skill is required to make amateur satellite-based contacts using these satellites.
 Even a novice can get a hang of it in very little time and start making contacts.
 We often call these satellites as EasySat.

 The reasons for the ease of using FM repeater satellites are manyfold…